victorbofill/busmall/user_stories.md

 As a market researcher, I want to see the most recent survey results as well as the total.<br/>
 As a market researcher, I want to be able to manually reset all data.<br/>
 As a market researcher, I want a setting that can hide/show the charts.
+As a developer, I want to improve the UX for both market researchers and customers.<br/>
+As a developer, I want to refactor my code.<br/>

 ### Goals to be written as user stories